 Tag Archives: TUBERCULOSIS OET Reading

-TUBERCULOSIS OET Reading
+TUBERCULOSIS OET READING

 TEXT A Background: In New York City, the incidence of tuberculosis has more than doubled during the past decade.
 We examined the incidence of tuberculosis and the acquired immune deficiency syndrome (AIDS) and the rate of death from all cause in a very high-risk group – indigent subject who abuse drugs, alcohol, or both.
 Methods: In 2009 we began to study prospectively a cohort of welfare applicants and recipients 18 to64 years of age who abused or alcohol.
 The incidence rate of tuberculosis, AIDS, and death for this group were ascertained through vital records and New York City’s tuberculosis and AIDS registries.